The application period is now closed!

 Prospective applicants are encouraged to visit The Branch of the Study of the United States website to obtain general information about the Institutes.

 Applicants that pass an initial screening will be invited for a personal interview.
-The interviews are compulsory and will take place at the office of Fulbright Finland Foundation in Helsinki on January 17th and/or 18th.
-Candidates invited to the interviews will be notified via email by January 9, 2019.
+The interviews are compulsory and will take place at the office of the Fulbright Finland Foundation in Helsinki on December 9, 2019.
+Candidates invited to the interviews will be notified via email by December 2, 2019.
 A copy of a passport will be requested prior to the interviews.

 Final review of the international candidates and selection of the Study of the U.S. Institutes for Scholars nominees from the multinational candidate pool will be conducted by the Study of the U.S. Branch of the U.S. Department of State, Bureau of Educational and Cultural Affairs.

-The Fulbright Finland Foundation organizes a full day pre-departure orientation for all Finnish Fulbright grantees on May 14, 2019.
+The Fulbright Finland Foundation organizes a full day pre-departure orientation for all Finnish Fulbright Finland grantees on May 13, 2020.
 All grantees are expected to attend.

 A. American Culture and Values